harpreetkhalsagtbit/Unicode-Input/README.md

 8. [✓ ] Release Version  **v0.0.8-beta**

 ##Info##
-After GurbaniWebThick Font - It took only Half an Hour of time to integrate DRChatrickWeb Font Support for more Fonts coming soon.
+After GurbaniWebThick Font - It took only Half an Hour of time to integrate DRChatrickWeb Font.
+Support for more Fonts coming soon.

 ##Demo Images##